Roy Thomas (pitcher): Seattle Mariners

 Having spent most of his career in the American League, Thomas only logged 34 career at-bats with 4 hits.
 His only career run batted in came off Randy Jones on July 19, 1978.

 Defensively, Thomas was a perfect fielder in the majors.
 In 419.1 innings pitched in 182 appearances, he recorded a 1.000 fielding percentage, handling 90 total chances with 36 putouts and 54 assists.

 Senior Professional Baseball Association

 Thomas also pitched for the St. Lucie Legends and the Sun City Rays of the Senior Professional Baseball Association from 1989–1990, until the league folded in the 1990 midseason.

 After baseball

 Following his playing retirement, Thomas worked as a math teacher at Totem Middle School and Illahee Middle School in the Federal Way, Washington School District.

-He formerly worked at Milwaukie High School/ Milwaukie Academy of the Arts as a campus monitor but retired early in October of 2017.

-Thomas currently lives in Las Vegas, Nevada along with his wife, Jane.